vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/articles/MT_lekhAH/2006-12-23_what-is-our-race.md

 5) Papuans and Melanasians.
 6) Native Americans from North and South America.
 7) The Kalash.

-Baring the Kalash, who are a uniquely isolated population, the remaining categories are pretty reasonable racial categories which correspond to what American have on their forms.
+Barring the Kalash, who are a uniquely isolated population, the remaining categories are pretty reasonable racial categories which correspond to what American have on their forms.
 So the point is clear we need a race for ourselves.